 2. Eat every 3-4 hours to maintain optimal blood glucose control.
 Cortisol helps to regulate blood sugar levels within the body.
 If you have adrenal fatigue, this is also negatively affected.
 Therefore, it is recommended to eat every three to four hours, mixing a protein source with a high-fiber carbohydrate, to maintain blood glucose levels within a healthy range.
 An example of a snack would be an apple with a few almonds.

 3. Eat the highest quantity of carbohydrates at dinner.
 Again, this is opposite to what most people have heard in the past.
 However, eating more carbohydrates at dinner than at breakfast will decrease the level of cortisol, preparing you for a healthy night’s rest.
 Do not misunderstand this advice and think that eating a plateful of pasta is ok.
 You can add more sweet potatoes, carrots and squash to dinner to increase carbohydrates at dinnertime.

 Stress is a ubiquitous ailment that plagues almost everyone at one point or another in a lifetime.
 Taking measures to keep stress under control like exercising, connecting with nature, good sleep, meditation and good nutrition are critical to improving symptoms associated with adrenal fatigue.
 Remember that real food and natural supplements can be game-changers to improving your health.
 Take the time to improve your diet and reap the benefits of decreased stress.

-Best & Worst Foods for Adrenal Fatigue
+- 6 Best Foods for Adrenal Fatigue

 Do you want to heal your Adrenal Fatigue for good?